 Set up the Meeting

-When you decide to ask for a raise, remember this is something you’ve been thinking about, but for your manager, it’s out-of-the-blue.
+When you decide to ask for a raise, remember this is something you’ve been thinking about, but for your manager, it’s out of the blue.
 If you ambush your manager, they may have a gut reaction to “NO” because it’s their job to maintain the status quo.

 One of the more successful ways we’ve seen people approach their managers about asking for a raise is to start with an email to schedule a time to discuss, along with a few key arguments.
-An email is a controlled way to establish a future time to discuss salary, state a couple of big wins since your last raise, and most importantly, provides your manager time to mull over the idea.
+An email is a controlled way to establish a future time to discuss salary, state a couple of big wins since your last raise, and, most importantly, provide your manager time to mull over the idea.

 Another benefit to sending an email to set up a time for a salary discussion is that you have the time to perfect the email.
 Take your time and make it concise.
 No need to send your manager a short novel on every reason you deserve a raise.

 The primary goal of your email is to arrange a time to discuss your salary in person.
-A secondary goal is to mention your accomplishments, which you should only list 1-3 of these to keep the email concise.
+A secondary goal is to mention your accomplishments, and you should only list 1-3 of these to keep the email concise.

 Tips for Your Salary Meeting

-- Don’t make it into a presentation – Your manager should already be aware of your accomplishments by working with you or highlighted them in your earlier email.
-It could be a simple paragraph “Hi!
+- Don’t make it into a presentation – Your manager should already be aware of your accomplishments by working with you or highlighting them in your earlier email.
+It could be a simple paragraph, “Hi!
 I wanted some time to discuss my salary as we haven’t met in over 12 months.
 According to Glassdoor and our competitor websites, here is the average industry salary for people in my position and responsibilities.
 I want to discuss how to get my salary closer to the industry average.”

 - Practice What You’re Going To Say – They say TED speakers practice 200 times before they present.
 For a compensation meeting, it’s more complicated because you don’t know how your manager will respond.
-However, you can still rehearse the main points with polish, such as “Why A Raise Now?”, “Why You Feel You Deserve A Raise?”, “How Can I Justify A Raise To My Boss?”.
+However, you can still rehearse the main points with polish, such as “Why A Raise Now?”, “Why You Feel You Deserve A Raise?”, and “How Can I Justify A Raise To My Boss?”.